cliff-e11group/links-n-spellcheck/README.md

 ## License

 This project is open source.
-Use it freely for your genealogy research and website maintenance needs.